How To Make A Mango Smoothie Without Yogurt In 3 Easy Steps

 The amount of each ingredient you use will vary according to your taste, thickness preference and blender size.
 Experiment with different portions but make sure you avoid overfilling your blender!

 - Mango: Start by breaking down and dicing your mango.
-Pro tip: watch this video to learn how to choose and cut mangoes.

 - Banana: Choose a large, ripened banana.
 Cut it into pieces and divide in half into zip lock bags.
 Freeze and take out when you’re ready to make your smoothie.
 Have an additional fresh banana ready as well (you can freeze half for a future smoothie).